-CVFolk’s Management Team is drawn from across the spectrum of folk music and dance activity in the Coventry and Warwickshire area.
-Team members include musicians, dancers, event organisers, educators and promoters, all dedicated to making folk accessible to everyone today and for future generations.
+CVFolk’s Advisory Team is drawn from across the spectrum of folk activity in the Coventry and Warwickshire area.
+Team members include performers, event organisers, educators and promoters, all dedicated to making folk accessible to everyone today and for future generations.

 World-acclaimed guitarist and singer, Kevin was a founder member of the Coventry-based Dando Shaft and has since worked alongside many of the biggest names in folk, soul, rock and contemporary music. including Percy Sledge, The Marvelettes, Mary Black, Joe Broughton, Tom Leary, Uiscedwr, Harriet Bartlett, Rosie Carson, Fairport Convention’s Chris Leslie, Steeleye Span’s Peter Knight, Pentangle’s Jacqui McShee, and the legendary Dave Swarbrick (as a duo and as part of Whippersnapper}.
 While his music has taken him all over the planet, his roots are firmly fixed in his home city of Coventry and he is a strong and active supporter of local clubs and events.

 Based in Coventry, Dick is an active and well-regarded figure on the British folk scene.
 He is a Director of the successful Warwick Folk Festival, having been involved from the beginning when he organised the bar for the Festival’s first Ceilidh in 1979.
 The event attracts fans from across the world and its guest list includes many top British and International artists.
 On the Festival’s 30th anniversary, Dick was honoured by being made a Freeman of the Town of Warwick in recognition of his success in encouraging local businesses to support and sponsor the Festival.
 Dick is also Artistic Director for the long-established Bromyard Folk Festival.